Duty barrister schemes

 ABOUT THE SCHEMES

-The Duty Barrister Schemes are an initiative of the New South Wales Bar Association.
-They were introduced to particular Local Courts to help people who cannot afford a lawyer, who do not qualify for legal aid and who have a matter before the court on the day.
+The Duty Barrister Scheme is an initiative of the New South Wales Bar Association.
+It was introduced to particular Local Courts to help people who cannot afford a lawyer, who do not qualify for legal aid and who have a matter before the court on the day.

 If you need legal advice and want a lawyer to argue your case in court, then the Duty Barrister can help you.
 You have the right to represent yourself but this could mean that your case is delayed or risk not arguing your case properly.